 ACCESS & LOCATION:

 The resort is accessed via just over an hour’s road transfer from Zanzibar’s international airport, Abeid Amani Karume.
-Most travellers fly to the island from Dar es Salaam, which takes approximately 30 minutes.
+Most travelers fly to the island from Dar es Salaam, which takes approximately 30 minutes.
 Baraza occupies a gorgeous stretch of white sands along the east coast’s world-renowned Michamvi Peninsula.
 This beach, Bwejuu Paje, has been included in Condé Nast’s Top 30 Beaches Worldwide!

 Guest accommodation consists of 14 one-bedroom villas, 15 two-bedroom villas, and one royal beach villa with two bedrooms.
-All are very spacious, with the smallest option offering 148 square metres of floor space, the two-bed villa 193, and the royal beach villa a whopping 254!
-Every villa is beautifully designed and decorated, characterised by classic Swahili architecture such as smooth arches, cement benches, and ornate lanterns fixed to the walls.
+All are very spacious, with the smallest option offering 148 square meters of floor space, the two-bed villa 193, and the royal beach villa a whopping 254!
+Every villa is beautifully designed and decorated, characterized by classic Swahili architecture such as smooth arches, cement benches, and ornate lanterns fixed to the walls.
 Within the one- and two-bed villa categories, guests can opt for either a garden or an ocean view.
 These types of villa differ only in terms of the number of bedrooms, as both provide master bedroom with en-suite facilities featuring freestanding bathtub, walk-in dressing room, lounge with television and DVD player, mini-bar area with additional tea-and-coffee station, and a pleasant terrace with a couple of sunloungers and your very own plunge pool!
 The two-bed villa’s second bedroom is also en suite, offering a well-appointed shower room.
-The royal beach villa has two master bedrooms with en-suite bathroom apiece, a central lounge with breathtaking seafront views, and a terrace with sunloungers and a large plunge pool.
+The royal beach villa has two master bedrooms with en-suite bathroom apiece, a central lounge with breathtaking seafront views, and a terrace with sun loungers and a large plunge pool.
 A theme of gold runs through all villa options, while the gardens in which they’re set are full of gorgeous green palm trees and lots of vibrant flowers.